Severe Lightening Storm

 • The best thing is to use bottled water from emergency supplies.

 • If you don’t have bottled water, you should boil water to make it safe.
-Boiling water will kill most types of disease causing organisms that may be present.
-If the water is cloudy, filter it through coffee filter, cheesecloth, or a paper towel and allow it to settle, and draw off the clear water for boiling.
+Boiling water will kill most types of disease-causing organisms that may be present.
+If the water is cloudy, filter it through a coffee filter, cheesecloth, or a paper towel and allow it to settle, and draw off the clear water for boiling.
 Boil the water for 10 minutes, let it cool, and store it in a clean container with covers.

 Other sources of water:

 • Toilet water storage tank.
 NOTE: Use the water from the storage tank – not the toilet bowl.
 Do not drink if you use coloring chemicals in the water.

 • Water packed canned goods (even syrups are mostly water).

 • Water trapped in home piping.
 The water can be removed by locating and shutting off the main valve.
 Then open the faucet at the highest point of the building.
 Then when you open the faucet at the lowest point, gravity will force the water from the pipes.

 • DO NOT use the water from the pipes if you hear reports of or suspect broken water or sewer lines.

 Remember: Shutting off the water at the main valve will trap the water that is in the hot water heater and toilet tank.
 Not shutting the water off may allow it to flow out of these appliances and back into the main lines.